Metro Transit (St. Louis): Secure Platform Plan

 In 2024, Metro Transit began adding turnstiles at all MetroLink stations as part of its $52 million Secure Platform Plan (SPP).
 Stations will also receive a new fare collection system, more fences, passenger-assist telephones, and more than 1,800 cameras to be monitored at a center opened in November 2022 at Metro's Central Garage.

 The SPP will be implemented in three "packages" with full operation expected to begin in 2026.
 In September 2023, Bi-State awarded a $6.4 million contract to Millstone Weber LLC for the first package covering four Illinois stations.
 The gates at these first four stations began operating in September 2024.
 However, due to delays in implementing a new fare collection system, Metro staff will operate the fare gates manually at first.
 The second package covers seven Missouri stations and is also slated for completion by early 2025.
-The remaining stations and the upgraded fare collection system are expected to be operational by early 2026.
+In July 2026, the new turnstiles and fare collection system became fully operational at 26 MetroLink stations.
+The remaining 12 stations became operational on August 17th.